rkiesi/Tibco-Mashery-V3-Scripts/readme.md

 # TIBCO Cloud API-Management - Masher v3 Admin API

-*TIBCO Cloud API-Management* and *TIBCO Cloud API-Management Local Edition* (formerly known as Mashery) provide an administrative API to register service, users and client applications and managing platform infrastructure parameters.
-To be able to automate those platform managements to synchronize settings or registered services between different systems, e.g. to expose newly hosted REST services, I started to create some Linux CLI (bash) scripts.
+*TIBCO Cloud API-Management* and *TIBCO Cloud API-Management Local Edition* (formerly known as Mashery) provides an administrative API to register service, users and client applications and managing platform infrastructure parameters.
+It can be used to automate platform management activities, to synchronize settings or registered services between different systems.
+Examples might be exposing newly hosted REST services from a CD process.
+To accomplish this, I started to create some Linux CLI (bash) scripts.

 These scripts were originally created for repeatable demo sessions with prospects as well as samples for existing customers.
-At the current state its not a full set of tools for all needs, but they should give enough inspiration and sample to create other features in a similar way.
+At the current state its not a full set of tools for all needs, but they should give enough inspiration and exsamples to create other features in a similar way as needed.

 The used API-Management administrative APIs are documented and described in detail at [Mashery Developer Portal](https://developer.mashery.com/).
 The orginal Mashery Developer Portal is the user interaction point for managing TIBCO CLoud API-Management SaaS.
 In case of a TIBCO Cloud API-Managment Local Edition (aka Mashery Local) the API Portal is hosted part of the hosted API-Management Cluster and has its own URL.